 Specific details of how food safety is managed in Trust schools is included in the schools' organisation and arrangements documentation.
+See Annexe 1 for the Food Allergy and Intolerance policy.

 4.7.21 Site security and visitors

 School security is a vital component of good health and safety, and we want pupils and staff to feel safe in school.
 To ensure that our school is a secure environment we: